If you have entered a structure with the intent to commit a crime, you can be accused of burglary, a crime with stiff legal penalties.

 He is a savvy negotiator and his years as a former prosecutor give him insight into the tactics the other side will use.
 It's an ideal combination of skills to help you win a favorable outcome.

 If you are facing burglary charges, get ahead of the threats to your future by requesting a free consultation.
 It's important to understand where you stand legally.

 We have offices in both Austin and Round Rock, allowing us to better serve both Travis County and Williamson County.
 Contact us today to learn how Mr. Trumpler can defend you.

-Fight Getting Branded With a Burglary Charge It Can Follow You for Life
+Getting Branded With a Burglary Charge Can Follow You for Life

-Don't let a mistake or lapse in judgment become an anchor.
+Don't let a mistake or lapse in judgment become an anchor that holds you down for years to come.
 Burglary defense attorney Jason Trumpler can fight burglary charges and has gotten charges reduced in many cases.
 Examples of burglary cases where Mr. Trumpler successfully got the charges reduced include: